sornas/site-v2/website/pages/ncpc_en.md

 # NCPC

-NCPD (Nordic Collegiate Programming Contest) is a yearly contest in competetive programmering where students from universities in the Nordic (nowadays also Estonia and Lithuania) participate.
+NCPC (Nordic Collegiate Programming Contest) is a yearly contest in competetive programmering where students from universities in the Nordic (nowadays also Estonia and Lithuania) participate.
 NCPC usually takes place sometime during the autumn term.